gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 gmagal@magal:/usr/local/Cellar/lrzsz/0.12.20_1/bin$ ls
 lrb	lrx	lrz	lsb	lsx	lsz	rz	sx	sz
 ```
 * one last thing that needs to be done is to add `sx` to PATH.
-When using shell as zsh.
-Create ~/.zshrc if not already present:
+If using zsh as shell, create `~/.zshrc` if not already present:
 ```
 gmagal@GMAGAL-M-M1D2:$ nano ~/.zshrc
 ```
-* add below to the ~/.zshrc file, save and exit terminal:
+* add below line to the `/.zshrc` file:
 ```
 export PATH=/usr/local/Cellar/lrzsz/0.12.20_1/bin:$PATH
 ```
 * reopen terminal and type `sx` see if the command was found.
-If not found, the PATH has been set in the correct file (below command was found):
+If `sx` command is not found, the PATH has not been set in the correct file (belowsnippet shows `sx` command was found):
 ```
 gmagal@magal:~$ sx
 sx: need at least one file to send